Our History

 Forest G. Hay Funeral Home

 Forest G. Hay established the Forest G. Hay Funeral Home in 1920, with it's original location at 1201 S. Michigan St. in South Bend.
 Forest’s son Ralph F. Hay and then grandson Brian G. Hay both succeeded Forest G. Hay, respectively, as President.
-Forest G. Hay has seved more Michiana area families then any other funeral home.
+Forest G. Hay has served more Michiana area families then any other funeral home.
 They have been trusted to help thousands of families in their time of need over the years.
 Forest G. Hay Funeral Home had a full Fleet of Studebaker Funeral Vehicles, and in 1984, the Hay Family donated their horse-drawn Studebaker Hearse to the Studebaker National Museum in South Bend where it can be seen today as part of their permanent collection.
 Hay also has had a school, Forest G. Hay Elementary School, named after him for his many philanthropic contributions to the City of South Bend and especially the South Side.

 Prominent Funeral Homes Merge